robotman.com.au

 What I don't like about them...

 • They don't have a lithium battery.
 So changing the batteries can be quite laborious.
 You need a small Phillips-head screw driver, lots of triple-A batteries and a tad of patience.
 I have used rechargeable AAA's and they seem good.
 It's just a lot of work!
+One set of charged batteries can last all day, though.
+I have run 3 x 90-minute sessions back-to-back without recharging.

 Picture